Peter Bonetti: International career

 Bonetti earned seven caps for England, kept out of the team by Gordon Banks.
 He was a member of England's successful 1966 FIFA World Cup squad, but did not make an appearance.

 Bonetti's England career is largely remembered for one match – the 1970 FIFA World Cup quarter-final against West Germany in Mexico.
-He was thrust into the starting line-up as a late replacement for Banks, who was suffering from severe food poisoning.
-During the match England relinquished a 2–0 second-half lead and lost 3–2 after extra time.
-Bonetti received a large amount of blame from the public for the loss, and never played for England again.
+He was thrust into the starting line-up at only around an hour's notice, as a replacement for Banks who was suffering from severe food poisoning.
+England relinquished a 2–0 second-half lead and lost 3–2 after extra time.
+Bonetti received a large amount of blame from the public, as he was considered to have let in two easy goals in normal time, and never played for England again.

-In the 1966 World Cup final only the 11 players on the pitch at the end of the 4–2 win over West Germany received medals.
+In the 1966 World Cup final, only the 11 players on the pitch at the end of the 4–2 win over West Germany received medals.
 Following a Football Association-led campaign to persuade FIFA to award medals to all winning squad members, Bonetti was presented with his medal by prime minister Gordon Brown at a ceremony at 10 Downing Street on 10 June 2009.

 Retirement

 After leaving Chelsea, Bonetti moved to the Isle of Mull where he ran a guesthouse and became a postman.
 While living in Scotland, he briefly came out of retirement to make several appearances for Dundee United as understudy to Hamish McAlpine.
 Following his retirement from playing, Bonetti moved into coaching and had spells with Chelsea and the England national team, as well as working with Kevin Keegan at Newcastle United, Fulham and Manchester City.

 During his time as a Chelsea coach, he was persuaded to play two matches for Isthmian League Division Two club Woking, including an FA Cup debut in a 1–0 win over Football Conference team Weymouth.
-At one time he held the record for the most appearances for a single club by a goalkeeper, but was overtaken in the 1990s by Portsmouth's Alan Knight.
+At one time, he held the record for the most appearances for a single club by a goalkeeper, but was overtaken in the 1990s by Portsmouth's Alan Knight.

-Since 2005, Bonetti made several appearances for an Old England XI in various charity matches, notably against celebrity teams, usually coming on for the last 10 minutes of each match.
+After 2005, Bonetti made several appearances for an Old England XI in various charity matches, notably against celebrity teams, usually coming on for the last 10 minutes of each match.

 Bonetti died on 12 April 2020, aged 78, following a long illness.
+On 18 April 2022, his ashes were left behind the goal at the Shed End at Stamford Bridge.